awslabs/aws-api-gateway-developer-portal/README.md

 ## Introduction

-aws-serverless-developer-portal is a developer portal application that allows users to register, discover, and subscribe to your API Products (via API Gateway Usage Plans), manage their API Keys, and view their usage metrics for your APIs.
+The Amazon API Gateway Serverless Developer Portal is an application that you use for developer engagement by making your API Gateway APIs available to your customers through self-service discovery of those APIs.
+Your customers can use the developer portal to browse API documentation, register for – and immediately receive – their own API key that can be used to build applications, test published APIs, and monitor their own API usage.

+For more information about Amazon API Gateway, visit the API Gateway [product page](https://aws.amazon.com/api-gateway/).

 It also optionally supports subscription/unsubscription through a SaaS product offering through the AWS Marketplace.